saikotek/docs/pages/hosted_private_cloud/nutanix_on_ovhcloud/40-hycu-backup/guide.en-gb.md

 ![Activate a HYCU license](images/hycu-for-ovhcloud-license-activation-04.png){.thumbnail}

-Back in the OVHcloud customer space, drag and drop the downloaded file into the open window, then click `Activate`{.action}.
+Back in the OVHcloud Control Panel, drag and drop the downloaded file into the open window, then click `Activate`{.action}.

 ![Activate a HYCU license](images/hycu-for-ovhcloud-license-activation-05.png){.thumbnail}